hydawn/stars/README.md

 or you can tell me how it happened so that I might fix it one day &#129300;

 # thanks
-[JsonCpp](https://github.com/open-source-parsers/jsoncpp) - from where those json.h, json-forwards.h and jsoncpp.cpp files are originally copied but now deleted
+[JsonCpp](https://github.com/open-source-parsers/jsoncpp) - from where those dependencies files are copied

 My roommate - from whom I learned about this little game which was actually his homework.
 But the original instruction was to write in python, so no worries about copying and stuff ;-)